SruthiSreejesh/aws-lambda-serverless-vehicle-fitness-check-api/README.md

 ## 🚀 Deployment Instructions
  This section outlines the end-to-end process for deploying the Vehicle Fitness Test API on AWS using Lambda, S3, and EC2.

-### 🧳 Prerequisites
- AWS Account with access to EC2, S3, Lambda, IAM

- A MariaDB database running on an EC2 instance

- Python 3.11 environment on the EC2 instance

- IAM roles with appropriate policies

 ### 📦 Create the Deployment Package
 1. create requirements.txt file and add necessary modules